Legacy Infrastructure

 Legacy infrastructure: Old but gold (or just old?).

-Limited Scalability and Flexibility - Legacy systems often lack the scalability and flexibility needed to adapt to changing business requirements or accommodate growth.
+Limited scalability and flexibility - Older systems often lack the scalability and flexibility needed to adapt to changing business requirements or accommodate growth, making innovation slower and more painful than it should be.

-Costly - Whilst legacy infrastructure may have lower upfront costs compared to more modern alternatives, the total cost of ownership over time can easily become higher due to the maintenance and support costs along with operational inefficiencies.
+Costly - Whilst legacy systems might seem cheaper to keep, the total cost of ownership usually ends up higher due to ongoing maintenance costs, downtime and inefficiencies.

 Assess & Document - First and foremost, it is imperative to understand what your current environment looks like.
 A comprehensive assessment of your legacy infrastructure should be undertaken to understand and visualise it's current state, dependencies and limitations.
 The assessment should include all components, configurations and integration points as this will form the basis of your migration roadmap.